pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 ### Explorer Output

-In [`explore` mode](#global-configuration), since there is no trainer, users can configure an experience buffer via `buffer.explorer_input`, rather than using `buffer.trainer_input`, which will be introduced in the next section.
+In [`explore` mode](#global-configuration), since there is no trainer, users can configure an experience buffer via `buffer.explorer_output`, rather than using `buffer.trainer_input`, which will be introduced in the next section.

 > For `both` and `train` modes, users should use `buffer.trainer_input` instead of `buffer.explorer_output`.